theredpea/theredpea.github.io/_posts/2022-08-12-building-an-inclusive-water-polo-team copy.markdown

 We'll translate them starting these functions from the inside out.

 #### Translating `read_lines`
 `read_lines` takes a single file, opens the file in read-mode ([`rt`](https://stackoverflow.com/a/23051095/1175496)) and yields a result for every nonempty line -- the `yield` means `read_lines` is a [generator](https://towardsdatascience.com/basics-of-python-generators-a47b3cab1a23).
-Indeed the `subtitles-combiner` project is described as "an example of using generators for creating data processign pipelines", and links to [this presentation on Python Generator Hacking](http://www.slideshare.net/dabeaz/python-generator-hacking).
+In fact the `subtitles-combiner` project is described as "an example of using generators for creating data processign pipelines", and links to [this presentation on Python Generator Hacking](http://www.slideshare.net/dabeaz/python-generator-hacking).

 How do we translate this Python function to Rust?